-(A) Class I. "Class" I means social games played solely for prizes of minimal value or traditional forms of Indian gaming engaged in by individuals as part of, or in connection with, tribal ceremonies or celebrations, which require permission only of the tribal community in which they are conducted.
+(A) Class I. "Class" I means social games played solely for prizes of minimal value or traditional forms of Indian gaming engaged in by individuals as part of, or in connection with, trial ceremonies or celebrations, which require permission only of the tribal community in which they are conducted.
 Class I includes raffles for charitable purposes and with prizes of minimal value.

 (B) Class II.
-"Class II" means bingo of every kind if played at the same location, whether or not electronic, computer, or other technologic aids are used in connection therewith, pull-tabs, lotto, punch boards, tip jars, instant bingo and other games similar to bingo; also card games, and only those banking card games which were played on the Reservation under tribal authority on May 1, 1988, but does not include electronic or electromechanical facsimiles of any game of chance or slot machines of any kind.
+"Class II" means bingo of every kind if played at the same location, whether or not electronic, computer, or other technologic aids are used in connection therewith, pull-tabs, lotto, punch boards, tip jars, instant bingo and other games similar to bingo; also card games, and only those banking card games which were played on the Reservation under tribal authority on May 1, 1988, and any Class II games as defined by 25 CFR 502.3.

 (C) Class III.
-"Class III Gaming" means all forms of gaming that are not Class I or Class II gaming as defined in the IGRA, and "Gaming" includes participating in any activity in furtherance thereof such as owning, financing, managing, conducting or assisting in any way in any such activity, directly or indirectly, whether at the site in person or off the Reservation.
+"Class III" means all forms of gaming that are not Class I, or Class II gaming as defined in the IGRA, 25 CFR 502.4 and "Gaming" includes participating in any activity in furtherance thereof such as owning, financing, managing, conducting, or assisting in any way in any such activity, directly or indirectly, whether at the site in person or off the Reservation.